fredboys/Escape-room/README.md

 * As a user I can read the about us section so that I can decide if its something I would like to do
 * As a user I can see the rooms they have to offer so that I can choose what room Id like to play
 * As a user I can click the book button on the home page so that I can be taken to the booking page
+* As a user I want the site to be secure so no one but me can update a booking I created.
+* As a user, I want the site to be secure so noone but me can delete a booking I created.

 ## Admin stories
 * As a site admin I can add an option that if the user tries to book an appointment without login/sign up, users will be asked to login/sign up.